-Students can study sociology as a major (BA), a minor (non-Liberal Arts majors), or a guided area of study (Liberal Arts majors).
-Students are encouraged to download the Program Requirement Worksheet for Sociology to track their progress.
+Students can study sociology as a major (BA, Sociology), as a minor, or as part of a self-designed program (BA or BS, Liberal Arts).
 Only specific courses satisfy the major or minor requirements, including electives.
 Courses should be chosen carefully, in consultation with the chair of the program.
 Students must receive grades of C or better in all courses taken to fulfill major or minor requirements.

 Major in Sociology